-The Groningen Journal of International Law (GroJIL) now receives submissions on general topics related to international law for its Volume 6, Issue I to be published in June 2018.
+The Groningen Journal of International Law (GroJIL) now receives submissions on general topics related to international law for its Volume 6, Issue I to be published mid-2018.
 For more details see below.

 The GroJIL is a not-for-profit, open access electronic journal.
 It is led and edited by students at the University of Groningen, the Netherlands.
 It seeks to advocate an outlook where legal change, rather than legal description, is at the forefront.
 Consequently, we particularly welcome submissions that use innovative methods and/or suggest new solutions to overcome the contemporary issues facing international law.